Q – Where are you?

 Q – Public Transport?

-A – Trains – Lewes Railway Station is a 10 minute walk away, there are direct trains to/from London Victoria, Brighton, Seaford and Hastings.
-Last trains to Brighton are around midnight, timings can vary especially with engineering work, we recommend you check with www.southernrailway.com
+A – Trains – Lewes Railway Station is a 10 minute walk away, there are direct trains to/from London Victoria, Brighton, Seaford and Eastbourne/Hastings.
+Last trains to Brighton are around midnight, timings can vary especially with engineering work, also strikes are frequent and we recommend you check with www.southernrailway.com

 A – Buses – The Club is between The Pelham Arms and Lewes Post Office/Law Court stops and is on the 28/29 Tunbridge Wells to/from Brighton route, the last bus to Brighton on a Saturday is currently at 23:57, but please check with Brighton and Hove Buses first.

 A – Lewes Con Club does not have a car park, but the public Westgate car park is about 200 metres away to the East.
 Unfortunately, it only has 27 spaces and can get full.
 There may be some street spaces on the High Street going West from the Club.
 However there is a large car park at County Hall which is free at night for public use.
 Going West from the Club on the High Street, Its approached from a small lane next to a Church and opposite the Pelham Arms, or heading from Brighton it’s a different entrance and a right turn at the traffic lights into County Hall and then turning into the car park on the left (East) which is nearer the Club.